yeronimuz/PowerMeter/README.md

 ## Registering

-* The device has a WIFI connection and already knows the MQTT configuration.
+* The device has a network connection and already knows the MQTT configuration.
+Initially, the sensorId's are not known.
 * Device publishes Device information and listens for config parameters on the 'config' topic with a matching MAC address and sensor type.
 * The sensors are saved in the database and a sensorId is returned